DonSchenck/vac-seen-todb/README.md

 If you find a defect, [create an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in this repository.

 # Make sure events have been created
-If you have not already completed Parts 1-5, you must do that in order to have events available in your Kafka instance to be processed by this activity.
+If you have not already completed Parts 1-5 of the vac-seen system, you must do that in order to have events available in your Kafka instance to be processed by this activity.

 # Create the application
 This application is created as an OpenShift Job.

+## Step 1: Create the job template
-To create the job, run the following command:
+To create the job template, run the following command:
+`oc create -f vac-seen-todb-job-template.yaml`

+## Step 2: Create the Secret
+The job uses a Secret object to connect to the database.
+Create the Secret by running the following command:
+`oc create -f vac-seen-todb-connection-string-secret.yaml`

+## Step 3: Create the job
+Finally, create the job:
 If using Bash, run:
 `./create-job.sh`